 Heat approx. 2 Tbsp olive oil in a skillet.
 Saute the remaining 2 grated carrots with 1 tsp of Mrs. Dash, cooking until soft.
 Add 1 Tbsp sour cream and 1 cup marinara sauce.
 Saute another minute and remove from heat.

 Pour Podliva sauce over stuffed cabbage and add enough reserved water to almost cover rolls (2 1/2 to 3 cups).

 2 Ways to Cook Stuffed Cabbage:

-A: If using the pot, bring to light boil, then cover and simmer 40 min over medium heat.
+Stovetop Method: If using the pot, bring to a light boil, then cover and simmer for 40 min over medium heat.

-B: If using a dutch oven (recommended method), cover and bake at 450 ° F for 20-25 min in the bottom third of the oven then reduce heat to 350°F and bake 1 hour.
+Oven Method: If using a dutch oven (recommended method), cover and bake at 450 ° F for 20-25 min in the bottom third of the oven then reduce heat to 350°F and bake for 1 hour.

 If you make this recipe, I’d love to see pics of your creations on Instagram, Facebook and Twitter!
 Hashtag them #natashaskitchen